 Yes to some this might automatically make you think of the well-known floating festival known as “The Yacht Week”, however, it can in actual fact be quite the opposite so long as you keep away from those large boozy flotillas.

 In our eyes the issue of a sailing trip was always that it seemed a little out of our depth both technically and financially.
 With neither of us having much sailing experience and thought of it as an expensive trip, we had naively written off the idea of a yacht week.
-In hindsight we should have probably ignored any preconceived ideas, perceptions or even the need for a set level of competency as they are intended to cater for pretty much anyone.
+In hindsight we should have probably ignored any preconceived ideas, perceptions or even the need for a set level of competency as they are intended to cater for pretty much anyone and SailingHR (now known as Sail Experience) made sure of this.
 Having now had a taste for the adventure on a couple of occasions, today it is probably one of our favourite types of travel and a must do each and every summer!

 It is no coincidence that Croatia is one of the most popular summer sailing destinations.
 The combination of the soothing summer climate, its remote white pebble beaches and an array of stunningly beautiful quaint harbours provides you with an endless number of opportunities that would otherwise simply be impossible.
 Schedules, crowds and bookings, these are three major common frustrations that you can instantly disregard and not have to worry about as can all be avoided from the moment you first step on board.
 Skippered yachts are without a doubt the easiest way to sailing around the Islands as it allows you to sit back and enjoy the ride but at the same time enables you to pick up the basics in sailing if you are somewhat remotely interested.
 The skippers are not only your saving grace when it comes to the sailing, but are also somewhat of a guru when it comes to knowing about some unbelievable isolated coves inaccessible by land and unbeknown to the majority of tourists.
 With a local skipper, popular with the residents, you may even be lucky enough to a little VIP priority treatment when it comes to wanting a spot in the popular harbours or restricted coves.